ibm-cloud-docs/billing-usage/viewing_usage.md

    - Click **Summary** for a high-level overview of the usage and associated costs for your account.
    - Click **Instance** for detailed usage information about each service instance.

    You can use the tag related columns in the instance CSV file to help analyze the resources in your account.
-For example, you might have multiple projects in an account, each with a Kubernetes cluster and a few Cloud Foundry app deployments.
+For example, you might have multiple projects in an account, each with a Kubernetes cluster.
 You can organize the CSV data according to the project tag on each instance so that you can better analyze the individual projects' cost.
 For more information about tagging, see [Working with tags](/docs/account?topic=account-tag).
    {: tip}

    Consider creating tags as a `key:value` pair to group related tags.
 The `key` becomes a column in the CSV file and the `value` is populated in the respective rows of the column.
 If you don't follow a `key:value` tag style, the tags appear in the **Other Tags** column.